 Using BrandVue, Savanta’s daily brand tracking tool, we’ve produced a detailed chronology of how some of Musk’s key decisions have impacted Twitter.
-(A note: henceforth we will be referring to Twitter or X interchangeably.)
+(A note: henceforth, we will be referring to Twitter or X interchangeably.)

 Twitter’s past year has provided a unique insight into how leadership directly impacts business beyond the bottom line.
 Twitter’s losses in revenue and users are broadly reported – but beyond that, Buzz and Brand Consideration – metrics that can reflect the less quantifiable reputation of the brand – are at an all-time low.
-Crucially, we can see links between controversial decision-making on behalf of Musk and drops in these key metrics over the course of the past year.
+Crucially, we can see links between controversial decision-making on behalf of Musk and drops in these key metrics over the past year.

 The Musk era begins